 Further analysis of the overall occurrence matrix involves detailed inspection of specific patterns of fold occurrence.
 Some notable patterns are shown in the schematic in Figure 4.
-Many of these are indicative of particular evolutionary processes (e.g., gene loss or horizontal transfer).
-Other patterns may indicate convergent evolution (i.e., two folds may occur in different families of proteins that carry out the same role in different organisms but have evolved independently).
+Many of these are indicative of particular evolutionary processes -- e.g. gene loss or horizontal transfer.
+Other patterns may indicate convergent evolution -- i.e. two folds may occur in different families of proteins that carry out the same role in different organisms but have evolved independently.
 Others are obvious: folds in all organisms or folds in only one.
 The last pattern, unique folds in certain organisms, may be useful for identifying potential drug targets.
 A fold present in a pathogen but not in the human genome (or in any other organism) would naturally serve as an ideal target of a highly specific drug (antibiotic or vaccine).
 (A detailed list of unique folds is available from the website.)

 The analysis that follows shows that most of these interesting fold occurrence patterns were present in the overall occurrence matrix.
 The only exception is a pattern of totally complementary folds throughout the 20 genomes.
-Such a pattern is less likely to be found, because folds can be transferred between related organisms.
-However, we
+Such a pattern is less likely to be found, as folds can be transferred between related organisms.
+However, we found several incomplete complementary patterns and a number of examples for horizontal fold transfer.